-The pros use a vac blower like the Cyclone or the Mighty Vac, which is also used for blowing out pool liners, to winterize a pool.
+The pros use a vac blower like the Cyclone Liner Vac, which is also used for blowing out pool lines, to winterize a pool.
 You can buy one of these, or you can use a heavy duty wet/dry vac, of 5hp or larger.large inground pools may need two vacuums to set the liner.

 Set up the vac on the edge of the pool, in the middle of the long side.
 Run an extension cord to a nearby outlet.
 Connect a 4-6' hose to the suction port of the blower/vac, and run the hose behind the liner, by pulling a small section of liner bead out of the track.
-Run it down a few feet, about a foot above the floor.
+Push it down behind the liner a few feet, about a foot above the floor.

 Duct tape all around the point where the hose goes behind the liner, to seal up any air leaks around the hose.
 Also use duct tape on the skimmer lid, and make sure that all plumbing valves on your filter system are closed.